MelonCave/meloncave.github.io/src/2.Areas/14NeurohackingNeuromorphic.md

-# MelonCave Podcast, Neurohacking, Brain Optimization, Neuromorphic Computing
+# Neurohacking, Brain Optimization, Neuromorphic Computing
 Neurohacking and brain optimization use techniques like biofeedback, nootropics, and neurofeedback to enhance cognitive performance and emotional regulation.
 This merges neuroplasticity research, memory augmentation, and brainwave entrainment for peak mental states.
 It deserves study as current neuroscience provides tools for immediate application in productivity and mental health therapy.
 Delving into this can help mitigate widespread issues like stress and cognitive decline in aging populations.

 5. Quantum-Inspired Startup Validation Simulators and Quantum Technologies Integration